mamuz/MamuzBlog/README.md

 #### Posts

-Listing of posts is provided by route `blogActivePosts`.
+Listing of posts is provided by route `blogPublishedPosts`.
 List includes a pagination feature, which seperates views to a default range of 2 items.
 Default range is overwritable by adding a config file in `./config/autoload` directory.
 See `mamuz-blog/pagination/range/post` key in [`module.config.php`](https://github.com/mamuz/MamuzBlog/blob/master/config/module.config.php).